-Predictive analytics are a rapidly upcoming trend in Human Resources (HR).
-Even though a lot of people talk about predictive analytics in HR, hardly any organizations apply them to their workforce.
-In this blog I will explain what HR predictive analytics are and how they can be a real game changer for HR departments.
+Predictive analytics is an upcoming trend in Human Resources (HR).
+Recruitment tools predict high performers, and increasingly companies are able to predict which employee is likely to leave.
+In this article, we will explain what HR predictive analytics are and how they can be a real game-changer for HR departments.

-I will also discuss 7 real life examples of predictive analytics in HR, two of which are detailed case studies.
+We will also discuss seven real-life examples of predictive analytics in HR, two of which are detailed case studies.

 The logic behind HR predictive analytics

-Predictive analytics are everywhere.
-It is in its essence a technology that learns from existing data and it uses this to forecast individual behavior.
+Predictive data analytics are everywhere.
+It is in its essence a technology that learns from existing data, and it uses this to forecast individual behavior.
 This means that predictions are very specific.
 In the movie Moneyball, predictive analytics were used to predict the potential success of individual baseball players.
-In a similar way, your personal credit card score uses historic data from millions of people in the past to predict whether or not you can pay back the loan you want to take out for your new car.

 Say there is a playground next to your house.
 For the past two weeks, you wrote down if there were kids playing on the playground or not.
 You also wrote down if it was sunny, rainy or cloudy, the temperature and the humidity.
 Based on the data you collected, would you be able to predict if kids will be playing on the playground on a specific day?

 This is a tricky question.
 Obviously, these weather conditions have something to do with whether kids are playing outside or not.
 If the weather forecast is rainy, it will probably rain, meaning that kids are less likely to play outside.
 When it is hot, kids probably will play outside.
 But does your spreadsheet with information of fourteen consecutive days hold sufficient data to make an accurate prediction on whether or not kids will play outside?